martincostello/blog/content/posts/upgrading-to-dotnet-8-part-6-stable-release.md

 Through testing with the preview releases over this release cycle, the upgrade to the stable release was pretty much a non-event, everything Just Worked™️.

 There was only one thing which caught me out, and that was that the `Microsoft.Extensions.Http.Telemetry` NuGet package was renamed between RC2 and the stable release to [`Microsoft.Extensions.Http.Diagnostics`][ms-extensions-http-diag].
-This was temporarily confusing as the [annoucement blog post][dotnet-8-annoucement] included the old name, but the 8.0.0 NuGet package was not available.
+This was temporarily confusing as the [announcement blog post][dotnet-8-announcement] included the old name, but the 8.0.0 NuGet package was not available.
 I [queried this with the team][dotnet-extensions-4723] and they confirmed the name change the next day.

 Within 24 hours of the release, I'd updated all of the applications and libraries I'm responsible for maintaining to either target .NET 8, or build with the .NET 8 SDK. 🚀